FloHugon/DataFormatting/README.md

 # About joined files
+June 2022: tabling of the report of the webinar held on 31 May 2022, during which this work was presented.

 Supply of the computer program and the input, output, anomaly, corrected output files for the example of a torrent with 4 sites.

 Input: raw data for the computer program.